The Bankrate promise

 - 5 percent down: $274

-If you’re just considering the difference in monthly payment, LPMI clearly offers an advantage in this case, as you’ll pay only $45 more each month for your higher-rate mortgage.
-You’ll save money each month, and if you’re only putting 5 percent down, the difference is huge: $229 in every payment.
+If you’re just considering the difference in monthly payments, LPMI offers an advantage in this case.
+With a 10 percent down payment, you’ll pay only $45 more each month for your higher-rate mortgage compared to $176 for PMI premiums.

 The monthly payment difference isn’t the only factor, however.